lindehaven/CP-M/README.md

 I wrote lots of code for CP/M in the early 80's.
 Basic, TurboPascal, C and assembly.
-My source code is unfortunately gone with the disks that I stored it on and with the computers I ran it on; a Spectravideo MSX with expansion box and a Jet 80 with a DEC VT-220 terminal.
+My source code is unfortunately gone with the disks that I stored it on and with the computers I ran it on; a Spectravideo SV-328, Jet 80 and Bondwell BW-2.
 By 1995 I thought that I would not use CP/M again.
 UNIX and M$ Windows had taken over.

 But when I found and tried out some CP/M emulators I got the urge to write some of that good old code again - from scratch.